-If you are dually eligible for both Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. you have better options than Medigap.
+If you are dually eligible for both Medicare and Medicaid you have better options than Medigap.

 Under the Medicare Advantage program, you may have D-SNP Special Needs Plans available in your area.
 These plans coordinate your Medicare and Medicaid benefits into a single plan with minimal costs.

-If a D-SNP plan is not available in your area, you may qualify for a Medicare Saving Program, such as the Qualified Medicare A person who has health care insurance through the Medicare or Medicaid programs.
-(QMB) Program.
+If a D-SNP plan is not available in your area, you may qualify for a Medicare Saving Program, such as the Qualified Medicare Beneficiary (QMB) Program.

 Can I Get Medigap If I Have Medicare Advantage?